dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/accessing-the-database-directly-from-an-aspnet-page/querying-data-with-the-sqldatasource-control-cs.md

 > [!NOTE]
 > In this tutorial we'll focus on retrieving data from the database.
-In the [Inserting, Updating, and Deleteing Data with the SqlDataSource Control](inserting-updating-and-deleting-data-with-the-sqldatasource-cs.md) tutorial, we'll see how to configure the SqlDataSource to support inserting, updating, and deleting.
+In the [Inserting, Updating, and Deleting Data with the SqlDataSource Control](inserting-updating-and-deleting-data-with-the-sqldatasource-cs.md) tutorial, we'll see how to configure the SqlDataSource to support inserting, updating, and deleting.

 ## The SqlDataSource and AccessDataSource Controls